awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 1. Group all of the provisioning tasks so that each group has the same exact resource requirements\.

 1. When you use multiple instance types in a group, the instances in the Auto Scaling group are sorted by their parameters, such as vCPU, memory, elastic network interfaces \(ENIs\), ports, and GPUs\.
 The smallest and the largest instance types for each parameter are selected\.
+For more information about how to choose the instance type, see [Characterizing your application](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/capacity-autoscaling.html#capacity-autoscaling-app) in the *Amazon ECS Best Practices Guide*\.

 1. For each group of tasks, Amazon ECS calculates the number of instances required to run the unplaced tasks\.
 This calculation uses a `binpack` strategy which accounts for the vCPU, memory, elastic network interfaces \(ENI\), ports, and GPUs requirements of the tasks and the resource availability of the Amazon EC2 instances\.
 The values for the largest instance types are treated as the maximum calculated instance count\.
 The values for the smallest instance type are used as protection\.
 If the smallest instance type cannot run at least one instance of the task, the calculation considers the task as not compatible and it is excluded from scale\-out calculation\.
 When all tasks are not compatible with the smallest instance type, cluster Auto Scaling stops and the `CapacityProviderReservation` value remains at 100%\.